davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 Policy validation in {{RFC5280}} is complex.
-As an overview, the certificate policies extension ({{Section 4.2.1.4 of !RFC5280}}) describes the policies, with optional qualifiers, under which an individual certificate was issued, and the policy mappings extension ({{Section 4.2.1.5 of !RFC5280}}) allows cross-certificates to map policy OIDs between subject and issuer policy domains.
+As an overview, the certificate policies extension ({{Section 4.2.1.4 of !RFC5280}}) describes the policies, with optional qualifiers, under which an individual certificate was issued.
+The policy mappings extension ({{Section 4.2.1.5 of !RFC5280}}) allows a CA certificate to map its policy OIDs to other policy OIDs in certificates that it issues.
 Subject to these mappings and other extensions, the certification path's overall policy set is the intersection of policies asserted by each certificate in the path, collecting the corresponding qualifiers.